 - A dog trainer can give you real-time feedback on your training techniques that an online video or article simply can't.

-- Personal attention from a trainer saves you from making unnecessary mistakes, and having their expertise readily available makes it easier to troubleshoot behavior issues as they relate specifically to your lifestyle and home environment.
+- Personal attention from a trainer saves you from making unnecessary mistakes.
+Plus, having their expertise readily available makes it easier to troubleshoot behavior issues as they relate specifically to your lifestyle and home environment.

-- Your trainer will get to know you and your puppy's individual characteristics and temperament, and can help you approach their training in the most effective way.
+- Your trainer will get to know you and your puppy's characteristics and temperament and can help you approach their training most effectively.

-- A group class also provides the opportunity to practice around distractions that aren't available in your home, taking your dog's skills to the next level if they've already perfected them in your living room.
+- A group class provides opportunities to practice around distractions that aren't available in your home.
+Practicing around distractions takes your dog's skills to the next level if they've already perfected them in your living room.

 Socialization Versus Puppy Obedience Classes

 There are various types of puppy training classes — some focus on basic training cues using a set curriculum.
 Others are drop-in socialization groups that only provide off-leash play and others that are a combination of the two.
 So which do you choose?
 You'll want a class that provides opportunities for your puppy to learn bite inhibition and proper dog-dog communication.
 You'll also want to introduce training skills that encourage impulse control and build a strong foundation for the relationship between you and your puppy.